kathleengraham/interactive-visualizations-with-javascript/README.md

 I wanted to deploy my app to Heroku so that others could test out the functionality as well.
 But this was a frustrating step.
 It took a long time, and it ended up being the simplest little fix.
 That's how programming goes.
 So in the future, I will be less stubborn about trying to figure this out by myself and just ask for help after a much shorter time of struggling on my own.

 The steps I took to deploy my app to Heroku were actually pretty simple.
 I logged into my Heroku account through Google Chrome.

+After that, I added a new app and called it 'b3-dashboard'.
+I quickly connected to my github repo through the handy button Heroku provided and searching through the repo names to find the right one.